-You can find full frame sensors in many of Canon and Nikon’s high-end cameras.
-Many of the new line of mirrorless cameras are also taking advantage.
+You can find full-frame sensors in many of Canon and Nikon’s high-end cameras.
+Many of the new lines of mirrorless cameras are also taking advantage.

 As DSLR’s use interchangeable lenses between them, so they cater towards: